NeuroTech-Platform/domains-management-tf/README.md

 ```
 tofu import exoscale_domain.hbp_link domain_id_or_name_here
 ```
-__For internal use:__ You will need Terraform and do `tofu login app.terraform.io` to be able retrieve the `tfstate`.
+__For internal use:__ You will to do `tofu login app.terraform.io` to be able retrieve the `tfstate`.

 ### Project Structure

 The project is organized as follows:

-- `providers.tf` (not included in the repository): Configures the Exoscale provider.
+- `providers.tf`: Configures the Exoscale provider.
 - `domains.tf`: Contains resources for domain registrations.
 - `records-<domain>.tf`: Each of these files manages the DNS records for a specific domain.
 - `outputs.tf`: Defines outputs that provide information about the DNS records.
 - `backend.tf`: Location of our backend for internal use.
 Other users can adapt this file to their needs or remove it.
+- `secrets.tfvars` (not included in the repository): Contains the secrets to connect to Exoscale via the provider.

 ### Setup

 1. **Clone the Repository:**